 Watch how to clean the Altera nebulizer.

-Treatment should take about 15 minutes to complete.
-You should take the medication as close to 12 hours apart as possible.
+Treatment should take about 2 to 3 minutes to complete and is given three times a day.
+Doses should be at least four hours apart.
 When you are finished, wash the nebulizer.

 The inhalation powder form of tobramycin (TOBI® Podhaler™) is typically taken as four capsules, twice each day.